neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 Setting up Pytorch with GPU support on a Windows system can be tricky.
 Fortunately, I had done this before, so the NVIDIA drivers and CUDA were already set up and only the correct wheel for Pytorch had to be downloaded.
 Still, it didn't all work out the first time.
-After some troubleshooting we found the culprit: Pytorch and SAM-2 are both installed using `pip`, so you need to make sure `pip` is installed in the respective environment.
-Otherwise, it can come to version conflicts between packages from different environments, where `pip` is installed.
+After some troubleshooting we found the culprit: `conda` was using `pip` from a different environment. `pip` is a package needed to install both Pytorch and SAM-2.
+Using `pip` from another environment can lead to version conflicts between packages from different environments.
+You can easily check from which environment your `pip` comes from, using the command `which pip`, that will display the path to the package linked to the `pip`command.

-`ffmpeg` is a command line tool for video manipulation, that is recommended in the example notebook for SAM-2 for extracting frames.
+`ffmpeg` is a command line tool for video manipulation, that is recommended in the [example notebook for SAM-2](https://github.com/facebookresearch/sam2/blob/2b90b9f5ceec907a1c18123530e92e794ad901a4/notebooks/video_predictor_example.ipynb) for extracting frames.
 It is integrated in Linux distributions, but on Windows it has to be installed separately, outside the Python environment.
 Of course, any other video manipulation tool can be used as well.